 - A towel for wet feet or for excess drool

 There are many perks of becoming a club member, including; special membership class fees, access to member-only classes, fun social events and many more!
 Click here to learn more about membership perks, eligibility criteria and to find our application form.

 Obedience trials are a fun place to showcase the skills of both dog and handler in a social, competitive environment.
 Trials are overseen by official organizations, like the Canadian Kennel Club, where licensed judges evaluate your dog's skill in order to bestow titles.
 An obedience title is like a university degree for your dog and obedience trials are like final exams.
 You need to pass (or 'qualify' in obedience parlance) three times under at least two separate judges to earn a title.
-Different dog sports, including Rally-Obedience, Agility, all operate under the same rules, but more esoteric sports like tracking, and barn hunt, have different requirements.
-Ask your Swansea Dog Obedience Club Instructor for details.
 Titles are a great way to honour your dog and challenge your skill.
 Ask your Swansea Dog Obedience Club Instructor for details.

 No. At SDOC we welcome all dogs and owners who are interested in learning new skills, working together and furthering their bond.
 Obedience trials do provide a fun and competitive arena for both you and your dog, however, so we highly recommend giving them a try!

 Wrong!
 Although it’s great to start training your dog as a puppy, dogs of all ages benefit from a structured learning environment, while having tons of fun along the way...